 We believe that accepting responsibility also means not leaving our partners to deal with these challenges on their own.
 In the first step, we evaluate our producers with regard to their level of knowledge and development in the areas of environmental management and hazardous substances management, and then develop and consistently implement appropriate training and support programs for each of them.

 The companies that supply materials to our producers also receive individualized training and support.
 This is based on the results of the pilot project in cooperation with the develoPPP.de funding program of the Federal Ministry for Economic Cooperation and Development, which took place from 2015 to autumn 2017.
-Read more about it here.
+Our Supplier Management System is now based on the findings of this project.
+Read more about it here

 Raising our producers and suppliers' awareness of hazardous substances in the supply chain and consistently deepening the knowledge of all those involved is an essential factor for us when it comes to consumer health and safety.